-A. The Old Age Pension Health Care Program provides optional benefits to clients who qualify for (State only) OAP-A and (State only) OAP-B pensions who do not qualify for Federal Financial Participation in the Colorado Medicaid Program.
-These cases are coded with Supplemental Income Status Code (SISC) C.

-B. Under the Old Age Pension Health Care Program, only the following State funded benefits are provided: physician and practitioner services, inpatient hospital, outpatient services, lab and x-ray, emergency transportation, emergency dental, dental, pharmacy, home health services and supplies, and Medicare cost sharing.
+- A. The Old Age Pension Health Care Program and the Old Age Pension Health Care Supplemental Program provide optional benefits to clients who qualify for (State only) OAP-A and (State only) OAP-B pensions who do not qualify for Federal Financial Participation in the Colorado Medicaid Program.
+These cases are coded with Supplemental Income Status Code (SISC) C. - B. Under the Old Age Pension Health Care Program and the Old Age Pension Health Care Supplemental Program, only the following State funded benefits are provided: physician and practitioner services, inpatient hospital, outpatient services, lab and x-ray, emergency transportation, emergency dental, pharmacy, home health services and supplies, and Medicare cost sharing.
+As of January 1, 2004 the inpatient hospital benefit is suspended until October 15, 2004.